Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

-Measurements of the abundance of galaxy clusters $n(M,z)$ provide consistent constraints on the density of matter $\Omega_{0m}$, the root mean square density fluctuation $\sigma_8$, the parameter combination $S_8(\alpha)=\sigma_8(\Omega_{0m}/0.3)^{\alpha}$ (e.g. \cite{Kilbinger:2012qz,Hikage:2018qbn,Asgari:2020wuj}) (where $\alpha\sim 0.2-0.6$ and $S_8\equiv S_8(\alpha=0.5)$), the dark energy equation-of-state $w$ and the sum of the neutrino masses $\sum m_{\nu}$ (massive neutrinos can suppress the matter power spectrum on small scales and this directly affect the growth of cosmic structure) \cite{Weinberg:2012es}.
+Measurements of the abundance of galaxy clusters $n(M,z)$ provide consistent constraints on the density of matter $\Omega_{0m}$, the root mean square density fluctuation $\sigma_8$, the parameter combination $S_8(\alpha)=\sigma_8(\Omega_{0m}/0.3)^{\alpha}$ \citep[e.g.][]{Kilbinger:2012qz,Hikage:2018qbn,Asgari:2020wuj} (where $\alpha\sim 0.2-0.6$ and $S_8\equiv S_8(\alpha = 0.5)$), the dark energy equation-of-state $w$ and the sum of the neutrino masses $\sum m_{\nu}$ (massive neutrinos can suppress the matter power spectrum on small scales and this directly affect the growth of cosmic structure) \citep{Weinberg:2012es}.
+More recently, \citet{Sabti:2021xvh,Sabti:2021unj} used a method of clustering measurements at higher redshift ($z=4-10$) based on UV galaxy luminosity function data from the Hubble Space Telescope \citep[see e.g.][]{Atek:2018nsc,Bouwens:2014fua}.
+They derive the large-scale matter clustering amplitude to be $\sigma_8=0.76_{-0.14}^{+0.12}$.